4 Proven Ways to Bounce Back From Failure

 Figuring out what caused you to fail will not only help you feel better about what happened but will allow you to address whatever you contributed to the end result.
 Were there details or cues you missed that had you thinking you were on the right track when you weren’t?
 Were you so focused on positive cues—the good things your boss was telling you, the temporary lulls in the arguments you and your partner were having—that you managed to miss the importance of the critiques about your work ethic or the way your partner seemed to withdraw or distance him or herself from you?

 One problem with focus—whether it’s fueled by approach or avoidance—is that it can make us miss the very obvious signals in a situation.
-It’s called inattentional blindness and it was demonstrated by a famous experiment which had participants watch a video of people passing and dribbling a basketball; their task was to count the number of passes or dribbles.
-During the video—for a total of nine seconds out of roughly sixty—a girl wearing a gorilla suit walked into the middle of the players, thumped her chest facing the camera, and then exited.
+It’s called inattentional blindness and it was demonstrated by a famous experiment that had participants watch a video of people passing and dribbling a basketball; their task was to count the number of passes or dribbles.
+During the video—for a total of 9 seconds out of roughly 60—a girl wearing a gorilla suit walked into the middle of the players, thumped her chest facing the camera, and then exited.
 The astounding result?
 One-half of the participants missed the gorilla because they were so focused on the counting task.
 Other experiments using other scenarios confirmed the same finding.
 You’re probably reassuring yourself as you read this that you would notice the gorilla, but what makes you so sure?

 The larger point is that a narrow focus might not always be a good thing.
 Keeping your eye on the prize—as the common wisdom has it—may have you miss the forest for the trees.
 (Sorry, I couldn’t resist.)
 Keep in mind that, generally speaking, humans are overly optimistic and content to pay much more attention to wins—the things that are going right—than losses or misses.
 Additionally, humans are even inclined to see a clear miss or loss as a near-win which is a dandy motivator if the activity is physical—if you’re shooting a bow and arrow or putting, for example—but tends to lead you down the path of wishful thinking in every other domain.